-As of December 31, 2023, we had a combined workforce of 384 employees, including active and inactive employees, with inactive including those on furlough and leaves of absence.
+As of December 31, 2024, we had a combined workforce of approximately 240 employees (full-time and full-time equivalents).
 We operate in the United States, Canada, Europe, and Asia.
 The graph below, illustrates the geographical distribution of our workforce.